chengyuwu-98/gcpdelivery/README.md

 <img width="567" alt="1643404566(1)" src="https://user-images.githubusercontent.com/76429734/151622551-b3c7635a-2ebf-4b32-b15d-cbfaff37934c.png">

-After finishing and submiiting your answers, it will return you precited depression level.
+After finishing and submiiting your answers, it will return your precited depression level.
+There are 5 differenct levels of predicted depression, normal, mild, moderate, severe, and extremely severe.
+People can take actions or ask for help based on their predicted result.

 ## Technique use
 1. Machine Learning